backdrop-contrib/news_arrow/README.md

-PURE CSS
+NEWS ARROW
 --------

-For whatever reason, in Backdrop 1.2+ this theme does not work.
-We are investigating and thank you for your patience.

-Pure CSS is a basic, black and white, simple blank canvas theme using:
+News Arrow is a basic, black and white, simple blank canvas theme using:

 - integration with Pure CSS by Yahoo! for more mobile friendly page elements
 - default Backdrop layouts